akilpath/FQNET_GUI/README.md

 On centos:
 https://phoenixnap.com/kb/how-to-create-add-sudo-user-centos

-6. add the user to dialoutgroup\
+6. add the user to dialout group\
 On centos: `usermod -a -G examplegroup exampleusername` \
 https://www.howtogeek.com/50787/add-a-user-to-a-group-or-second-group-on-linux/

 7. add the `/lib` folder to the end of bashrc file

-On Centos, bashrc is located in `/etc/bashrc/` \
+On Centos, bashrc is located in `/etc/bashrc/`

 Example: \
 `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/cptlab/Desktop/FQNET_GUI/lib/`